 [keep that which is committed to thy trust,] We may not like our present circumstances, but we can learn to be content no matter what we are going through.
 While we certainly have our own faults, only we can show the true Christ in us by standing by our faith.
 Discontentment comes because we allow a little bit of the world to creep in and before you know it we are wavering, but we can turn things around by repenting daily, [1 John 1:9 If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.]

 Today’s Prayer: God, It is still amazing to get up every morning knowing that it is no longer I who lives, but Christ who lives in me.
 He has turned my life completely around as I learn the truth from Your Word and live in obedience to it.
-I confess that I am not content, even obedience to You does not bring contentment because I allowed part of the world to creep in and am now trying to get rid of it, but I know I can do all things through You, who is my strength.
-Lord, I know I am going to mess up, but I am trusting You to lead me and guide me in whatever will that You have for me.
+I confess that I am not am not always obedient, but I know I can do all things through You, who is my strength.
+Lord, I know I am mess up, but I am trusting You to lead me and guide me in whatever will that You have for me.
 Show me the way, help me understand, never let me waver in my faith or cease from developing that personal relationship with Christ that shows me that I can do all things through Him.
 I ask this in Your name, Jesus.
 Amen.

 God Bless You, I am praying for you,